SarahReynaud/modelBased_ESI/README.md

 # Data
+Data simulation codes can be found in the repo: https://github.com/SarahReynaud/stESI_pub under the 'simu_sereega' folder.
 For SEREEGA data: different way to create the dataset
 - EsiDataset -> base dataset using TrainingItem as output for getitem
 - EsiDatasetNoiseFixed -> Load EEG data simulated with a fixed noise (instead of adding noise when loading data)